-Japan’s housing market remains buoyant
+Japan's housing market has hardly moved

 In Tokyo Metropolitan Area:

 - Existing condominium average prices rose by 3.38% during the year to November 2020 to JPY 568,700 (US$ 5,432) per square meter (sq. m), following a y-o-y rise of 4.73% in 2019.

 - New condominium average prices surged by 11.76% y-o-y to JPY 903,000 (US$ 8,625) per sq. m in November 2020, in sharp contrast to a y-o-y decline of 2.67% in 2019.

 - Existing detached house prices rose by 2.94% y-o-y to JPY 34.87 million (US$ 332,887).

 - Existing condominium average prices fell by 0.4% to JPY 337,200 (US$ 3,219) per sq. m during the year to November 2020, from a 2.8% rise in the prior year.

 - New condominium average prices rose strongly by 10.83% y-o-y to JPY 696,000 (US$ 6,643) per sq. m in November 2020, following an increase of 8.1% in 2019.